The Relationship between Wildlife and Agriculture

 Compensation via taxpayer funded schemes can assist farmers with managing the land in a wildlife positive way.
-These ‘green payments’ can provide an alternative income to farmers, of whom often have difficulty with being able to make a good profit, especially when considering the lowering of supermarket prices for the consumer.
+These ‘green-payments’ can provide an alternative income to farmers, of whom often have difficulty with being able to make a good profit, especially when considering the lowering of supermarket prices for the consumer.

 Managing wildlife habitats can be focused on the existing wildlife or less productive areas rather than recreating new ones.
 These can be in the form of field edges, and corners as well as hedges and trees.

 Farmers that have taken part in preserving the wildlife on their land have found that there is no significant loss of yield per acre.
-In fact, when only 8% is taken from a field dedicated to the use of wildlife and removed from production there is little effect on profit.
+In fact, when only 8% is taken from a field devoted to the use of wildlife and removed from production there is little effect on profit.

-The idea of wildlife positive farming can offer new marketing opportunities for farmers, and show the diversification of todays farming practices, in turn attracting the consumer to farming products.
+The idea of wildlife positive farming can offer new marketing opportunities for farmers and show the diversification of today’s farming practices, in turn attracting the consumer to farming products.

 How Acer Ecology Can Help

 If you are a farmer reading this then we can help you!
 Whether you own a commercial or organic farm, hoping to develop an agriculture site or wanting to just better understand what species are living on your land then Acer Ecology can assist you!
 Acer Ecology has over 40 years of professional experience in the environmental sector, always striving to achieve pragmatic and cost- effective solutions for all of our clients.
 We always try to ensure the needs of the relevant schemes and wildlife are accounted for.
-We offer specialist advice on agri-environment schemes including ELS/HLS and all tiers of countryside stewardship.
+We offer specialist advice on Agri-environment schemes including ELS/HLS and all tiers of countryside stewardship.